 Index trading, or the trading of stock indices, simplify the process of trying to bet on the fluctuations and movement of stocks.
-By using a CFD, or contract for difference, the trader has the ability to bet on the direction of a stock index using a Contract for Difference (CFD) with just a click of a button, making it simple to go long or short on the asset.
+A trader can place bets on the direction of a stock index using a Contract for Difference (CFD) with just a click of a button, making it simple to go long or short on the asset.

 What are Indices?